WebHare/platform/whtree/jssdk/test/README.md

 test.typeAssert<test.Assignable<number, 2>>();
 ///Verify 2 is a number
 test.typeAssert<test.Extends<2, number>>();
-///Verfiy two typs are the same test.typeAssert<test.Equals<{ a: 1; b: 2 }, { a: 1; b: 2 }>>();
+///Verfiy two types are the same test.typeAssert<test.Equals<{ a: 1; b: 2 }, { a: 1; b: 2 }>>();
 ```